 While it may not be very romantic to think about what happens if someone loses the ring, it's sensible to consider the possibility.
 You can either buy standalone engagement ring insurance or buy insurance as a part of your existing homeowner's insurance policy or renter's policy.

 You need to make sure that the insurance that you get includes coverage against both theft and loss.
 Should you need to make a claim on your policy, it can help to have the purchase receipt and the purchase certificate from a gemologist, handy.
 It can help ask the insurance company about what other kinds of documents they need to process a claim.
 It's also important to remember that loss of a ring doesn't necessarily have to involve loss of the entire article.
 Stones can work themselves loose from their settings, and fall off, as well.
 It's a good idea to have the ring checked by a jeweler twice a year.

-Finally, you need to remember that as, important as it is to find and buy the right ring, your future spouse is marrying you, and not the ring.
+Finally, much as picking the right engagement ring is important, your future spouse is marrying you and not the ring.
 If you can't afford an expensive ring, it shouldn't really matter.
 It is the life that you live together that really counts.